 Dental Implant Aftercare

-When it comes to looking after yourself after you’ve had dental implants, it might seem like a lot of work.
-But in reality, there are just a few simple steps you need to take to ensure that you take good care of your new teeth implants!
+Looking after yourself after implant treatments might seem like a lot of work.
+But in reality, there are just a few simple steps you need to take.
+These steps will ensure that you will take good care of your new teeth implants!

 You should also be scheduling regular check ups with our dentists to monitor the progress of your dental implants.
 Because dental implants live in your jaw bone, the bone may require extra time to fuse with the implant.
-Regular appointments with your dentist can help keep an eye on how everything is healing and if we need to make any adjustments.
+Regular appointments with our dentist can help him keep an eye on how everything is healing.
+He can also determine if we need to make any adjustments.

-When brushing your dental implants, you should not use a hard-bristled brush and be careful to not brush too hard, as this can damage your gums around the restoration.
+When brushing your dental implants, you should not use a hard-bristled brush.
+Do not brush too hard as this can damage your gums around the restoration.
 You should use a gentle toothbrush and soft bristles, and use a very light touch when brushing your teeth.

-Diet is a large factor when it comes to dental implant care as well.
+Diet is a large factor in dental implant care as well.
 Avoid very hard, really crunchy, and overly sticky foods as this can damage your implants.
-Also, try to avoid excess consumption of sugary and acidic beverages like soda, as these can cause tartar to form, damaging your implants as well.
+Also, try to avoid excess consumption of sugary and acidic beverages like soda.
+Very sugary foods can cause tartar to form, damaging your implants as well.

 Finally, it’s important to not ignore any potential symptoms or signs of complications.
-Should you experience any unnerving sensations or swelling, be sure to contact our dentist right away, as these are signs of possible infection that require medical attention.
+Should you experience any unnerving sensations or swelling, be sure to contact our dentist right away.
+They could be signs of possible infection that require medical attention.

-Following these basic steps will help you get the most out of your dental implants and keep them looking and functioning their best.
-Talk to your dental hygienist and dentist about how to care for your dental implants for more tips regarding your specific case.
+Following these basic steps will help you get the most out of your dental implants.
+Keep them looking and functioning well for the best health benefits!
+Talk to our dental hygienist and dentist about how to maintain them and for more tips regarding your specific case.
 Good luck with your dental implant aftercare!

 Schedule a Consultation for Dental Implants in Virginia Beach, VA

-If you have a missing tooth or several missing teeth, we offer dental implants in Virginia Beach, VA, and surrounding communities including Chesapeake and Norfolk.
-Find out why dental implants are the preferred solution for missing teeth by both dentists and patients.
+Learn why dental implants are the preferred solution for missing teeth by both local dentists and our patients!
 Give us a call at 757-656-6368, or request an appointment online today.